aws/copilot-cli/site/content/docs/concepts/applications.en.md

 ## Creating an App

+!!!
+Attention
+    If you have an existing directory named `copilot/` in your local directory that was not created by AWS Copilot, please rename it, as AWS Copilot will interact with what it assumes is a directory it created.

 To set up an application, you can just run `copilot init`.
 You'll be asked if you want to set up an app or choose an existing app.

 ```bash